What is the Diabetes Plate?

 What about combination foods?

-You can still use the plate method when preparing and portioning combination foods.
-Just identify the different foods in the dish and think about where they would fit in the plate.
+Our meals don’t always fit into the sections of the Diabetes Plate.
+Many dishes—like soups, casseroles, sandwiches, pizza, and pasta—combine the different food types together.
+You can still use the Diabetes Plate when you prep e and serve these types of foods.
+Just identify the different foods in the dish and think about where they would fit in the Plate.

 If you found this article helpful in your diabetes journey, please consider supporting the American Diabetes Association (ADA).
 The ADA is the leading voluntary health organization fighting to bend the curve on the diabetes epidemic and help people living with diabetes thrive.
 With your financial support, we can advance our mission to prevent and cure diabetes and to improve the lives of all people affected by diabetes.
 Learn more about how you can support the ADA.